mit-ll-responsible-ai/hydra-zen/docs/source/how_to/pytorch_lightning.rst

    where :math:`N` – the number of "neurons" in our layer – is a hyperparameter.

 .. attention:: **Cleaning Up**:
-   To clean up after this tutorial, delete the ``mutlirun`` directory that Hydra created upon launching our app.
+   To clean up after this tutorial, delete the ``multirun`` directory that Hydra created upon launching our app.
 You can find this in the same directory as your ``experiment.py`` file.